yamaceay/PETRE/README.md

 │       └───Wiki553.json                            # Pandas dataframe with abstracts and bodies of individuals' biographies └───Outputs                                         # Folder for PETRE's results for all datasets
-    └───Wiki553                                     # Results for the used dataset └───BG_Bodies+Abstracts                     # Results using both articles bodies and abstracts as background knowledge
-        │   └───Annotations_St.NER4                 # Folder for results using Stanford NER4 as starting anonymization
-        │   │   │   Annotations_PETRE_Start.json    # Initial annotations after PETRE's chunking
+    └───Wiki553                                     # Results for the used dataset └───BG_Abstracts                            # Results only using articles' abstracts as background knowledge │   └───Annotations_St.NER4                 # Folder for results using Stanford NER4 as starting anonymization │   │   │   Annotations_PETRE_Start.json    # Initial annotations after PETRE's chunking
         │   │   │   Annotations_PETRE_k=2.json      # PETRE annotations for k=2